-- 1. Key person or teacher will have a discussion with parents around their concerns and gather information and reports parents may already have from outside agencies such as Speech and Language Therapist, Child Development Service and NHS professionals. - 2.
+- Key person or teacher will have a discussion with parents around their concerns and gather information and reports parents may already have from outside agencies such as Speech and Language Therapist, Child Development Service and NHS professionals. - 2.
 If parents agree, the SENDCo will carry out an observation of the child - 3.
-Key person and SENDCo meet to discuss the observation findings and if suitable, complete an Initial Concern Form.
+Key person and SENDCo meet to discuss the observation findings.
 This process highlights any key areas of need for the child alongside targeted strategies and intervention groups which should be implemented. - 4.
-Following discussion and agreement with parents, the Initial Concern form is signed and agreed actions put in place.
+Following discussion and agreement with parents, actions are agreed and put in place.